What Style Is Your House? The 10 Most Popular House Styles Explained

 What Style is Your House?

-Whether remodeling, adding on, or just giving your home some extra curb appeal, knowing the style of your house can help you develop a successful plan.
+Whether you're remodeling, adding a second level, or just giving your home some extra curb appeal, knowing the style of your house can help you develop a successful plan.
 You'll also gain a greater appreciation of the way your house was designed and built.

-The following slides offer ideas for house styles.
-There are many variations within different house styles.
-You can find architecture guides in the library or in larger bookstores that will help you identify a particular style or design.
-Using the original style of your house as a starting point for an exterior makeover is usually the best technique, but—in some cases—mixing styles can energize a design.
+This guide to different styles of houses will help you understand the many variations within the variety of designs.
+You can also find architecture guides at your local library or in larger bookstores that will help you identify a particular style or design.
+Using the original style of your house as a starting point for an exterior makeover is usually the best technique, but, in some cases, mixing styles can energize a design.

 Cape Cod Homes

 With roots dating back to 1675, Cape Cod was a popular style for homes built in the 1930s.
 Typically one story (sometimes 1-1/2 stories), the Cape Cod style features a steep roofline, wood siding, multi-pane windows, and hardwood floors.
 Original Cape Cod-style homes were fairly small, and they often boast dormer windows for added space, light, and ventilation.
 If you're in need of more space, an addition to your current Cape Cod house plans can go on the side or back depending on the site.
 Many original Cape Cod-style houses did not have a finished space upstairs, so you might find that the upstairs area is either incomplete or previously remodeled and can easily be changed to fit your needs.